 How much does a Celestun Flamingo Tour cost?

-José quoted 1000 pesos for the three of us to take a private tour.
-It was a little more dinero than I saw on TripAdvisor, but I factored in inflation, the fact that I’m terrible at negotiating, and knowing it supports a great organization that is restoring the mangroves.
+José charges 2600 pesos for a private tour.
+It’s a bit more than other tours, but knowing it supports a great organization that is restoring the mangroves we agreed.

 5 Fun Flamingo Facts